Trusted AI operating models

 Open today's edition → See what builders believeHours of AI podcasts compressed into scored claims — what builders, labs, capital and enterprise are converging on.

-Open the ledger →Latest Thinking
+Open the ledger →Find Your Level

 Essays and market notes from two years building agentic systems inside a regulated bank — the operating-model changes serious institutions can no longer postpone.

-May 2, 2026 / 14 min read Agentic AI Strategy80% of enterprises are building AI agents.
+June 2026 / 5 min read Agentic AI Strategy80% of enterprises are building AI agents.
 6% are getting results.
 The missing layer is architecture, governance, and institutional knowledge.

-May 7, 2026 / 5 min readAI Situation Room
+April 2026 / 8 min readAI Situation Room

 Track what changed, why it matters, and who should act across models, agents, regulation, banking, cloud, chips, government, and the GCC.